Stanza in Blue:

 Live inside a poem

 Visitors are challenged to find each stanza in the room.
 Appointments to stay overnight, so you too can live inside a poem, Are available for 2021.
-The room hosts a single full bed, made for individuals or couples who plan to hold each other tight inside the words and care Only A poem can Bring.
+The room hosts a queen bed, made for individuals or couples who plan to hold each other tight inside the words and care Only A poem can Bring.
 A Dresser, rocking chair, and table sit quietly for you to read or write.
 The stay includes sweets from Blaines Boring Chocolates of Johnstown, PA, and an anthology of words, a book of poetry from local poets.

 Stanza in Blue sits within Arthouse6, a collection of Private studio spaces for painters, chefs and candle makers.
 Your visit will include access to the amenities inside Arthouse, free wifi, a study filled with poetry and books about art.
 You'll have access to the Tuscan Tasting Room and Off the Rails Gallery on the first floor.
 Special dinner and catering options are available.
 The Kitchen is stocked with local fare, the essentials.
 AS a larger interactive experience we ask visitors to write a stanza of their choosing and drop it in the laundry chute outside the Blue room hallway where it will end up in a large scale Art experience for the public to see.